utkarsh2102/utkarsh2102.org/content/posts/foss-in-feb-21.md

 And [Debian Extended LTS (ELTS)](https://deb.freexian.com/extended-lts) is its sister project, extending support to the Jessie release (+2 years after LTS support).

-This was my sixteenth month as a Debian LTS and seventh month as a Debian ELTS paid contributor.
+This was my sixteenth month as a Debian LTS and eighth month as a Debian ELTS paid contributor.
 I was assigned 60.00 hours for LTS and 60.00 hours for ELTS and worked on the following things:
 (however, I had overworked for 9 hours for both, LTS and ELTS, last month so I had to work for 51 hours for both this month!)